Overview of a General Business Plan Description

 A goal supports the attainment of meeting an objective and is a statement of where you want to be in the future.
 For example, your objective is to increase sales - a goal might be to "become develop repeat business by being a leader in exemplary customer service practices."

 An objective is a measurable achievement; it is where you hope to arrive.
 For example, increasing sales by 15% by the third quarter is an objective.

 This general information section of your business plan should also include information about what is important to you in business.
-This includes values and philosophies, as well as your strengths and resources.
+It includes values and philosophies, as well as your strengths and resources.

 Describe briefly who your target market is (you will include more detail in your marketing plan section later on) and how you will reach your market.

 Describe your industry, the volatility and growth potential of the industry, as well as future predictions for demand for your products or services.

 Summarize by offering information about the strengths and resources you, and any working partners bring to the business to help it succeed.
 You do not have to include a lengthy resume, but do include relevant experience.

 Summary and Closing Thoughts